Kaii Winkler: 2023

 At the second stop of the 2023 TYR Pro Swim Series in March in Fort Lauderdale, Florida, Winkler started competition on the second day with a national age group record for the boys 15–16 age group in the 100-meter freestyle, finishing in a time of 48.81 seconds in the preliminaries and qualifying for the final ranking third.
 In the evening he finished in 49.11 seconds to place fourth, 0.83 seconds behind gold medalist Dylan Carter.
 The following day, he placed second in the b-final of the 200-meter freestyle with a personal best time of 1:49.02.
-The fourth and final day, he placed sixth in the final of the 100-meter butterfly wth a personal best time of 52.64 seconds.
+The fourth and final day, he placed sixth in the final of the 100-meter butterfly with a personal best time of 52.64 seconds.
 For his final event, he won the b-final of the 50-meter freestyle in a personal best time of 22.49 seconds, finishing two-hundredths of a second ahead of the second-quickest b-final finisher Diogo Ribeiro of Portugal.
 Fifteen days later, he lowered his personal best time and national age group record in the 100-yard freestyle for the boys 15–16 age group to a time of 41.96 seconds at the 2023 Florida Gold Coast Swimming Championships.

+North Carolina State University

+Kaii enrolled at North Carolina State University, beginning in the Fall of 2024, where he was managed by Head Coach Braden Holloway.
+In his Senior High School year, he was ranked as the top male swim recruit from Florida and was rated fifteenth in the nation.

+2024 Paris Olympics

+At the U.S. Olympic trials, he placed eighth in the 100 butterfly, 25th in the 100 freestyle, and 46th in the 200 freestyle.

+Winkler finished 28th overall in the 100-meter butterfly during the 2024 Paris Olympic Games with a time of 52.64.